 Despite the two continental losses and long-term injuries to key player, we actually went on a significant run of good form, not losing a domestic game since November 4.
 As of March 2019, we are domestically undefeated, awaiting the League playoffs.
 Naturally for better or for worse the first match is against our bitter rival Shakhtar on April 7.
 What pleases me even more is that we only conceded 3 goals in this 5 months long stretch between October and April.
 Overall we lead the league with 52 goals scored in 22 matches and only 7 of those came from set pieces.
 A big factor in those goals has been the hard work of my pressing forward, Artem Besedin.
 You can read more on what makes this player so special in Part 3 of my Dynamo Saga.

-Skipping to the end of the season in June, I just wanted to show off how some of these players turned out, thanks to a little first team game experience and strategic loan placement.
-Eugene Smyrnyi is probably the one that improved the most, having many of his attributes increase by at least 1 point.
-With 2 goals and 4 assists in 9 games (in 5 of which he was a sub) he has definitely secured his place as rotation option for Verbic.
+Skipping to June, I just wanted to show how some of my players turned out.
+A little first team game experience and loans had an effect.
+Eugene Smyrnyi is the one that improved the most, having many of his attributes increase by at least 1 point.
+With 2 goals and 4 assists in 9 games (5 subs) he definitely secured his place as a rotation option.
 Supryaga has also had a breakthrough in his development.
 He went out on a short term loan in the 2nd part of the season and ended up scoring 4 goals in 11 games for Karpaty Lviv.
 He is starting to look more and more as a deadly poacher that I was foresaw at the start of the season.
 I’ll probably be retaining him in the first team next season.
 Tsitaishvili’s development was more modest, but he only started in 6 games this season.

 Thus from the case of Smyrnyi and others, we have some first rate examples of how sometimes an injury crisis is not as bad as it initially appears and can instead be a catalyst that jumpstarts the development of young raw talents.
 One should never despair when faced with several injuries in the squad.
 Its an inevitable part of footballing life which sometimes leads to unexpected and positive change.
 Therefore we should resist our initial urge to reload the save, and instead play through the adversity and just see what happens.
 Embrace the changes as positive and live by the wise words of one anonymous philosopher, “something good always comes out of failure”.